Beverly, New Jersey

 Beverly is a city in Burlington County in the U.S. state of New Jersey.
-As of the 2020 United States census, the city's population was 2,499, a decrease of 78 (−3.0%) from the 2010 census count of 2,577, which in turn reflected a decline of 84 (−3.2%) from the 2,661 counted in the 2000 census.
+As of the 2020 United States census, the city's population was 2,499, a decrease of 78 (−3.0%) from the 2010 census count of 2,577, which in turn had reflected a decline of 84 (−3.2%) from the 2,661 counted in the 2000 census.
+The city and all of Burlington County constitute a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.

 Beverly was originally incorporated as a borough on March 5, 1850, within Willingboro Township.
 Beverly was incorporated as a city by an act of the New Jersey Legislature on April 13, 1857, replacing Beverly borough, based on the results of a referendum held that day.
 Beverly Township, formed in 1859, co-existed alongside Beverly City and was renamed as Delanco Township in 1926.
 The borough was named for Beverley, England.

 The city had the 15th-highest property tax rate in New Jersey, with an equalized rate of 4.550% in 2020, compared to 2.676% in the county as a whole and a statewide average of 2.279%.